aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Someone will invite you to a Karaoke party.
+> 🥠 You will receive a fortune cookie.

-Last update: Sat Jun 27 07:41:53 2026
+Last update: Sun Jun 28 08:14:33 2026

 ### Let's play! 🎮